ethan-dsouza-dev/Youtube-PlayList-Downloader/README.md

 # Youtube-PlayList-Downloader
 A script that allows you to download your YouTube playlists into a single directory as .mp3 files.

+## Pre-requisites
+- Have Python 3.6+ installed
+- Have pytube installed (run the command "pip install pytube" to do this)

 ## How to run the Script

-- Run python dwnld_playlist.py in the terminal
+- Run "python dwnld_playlist.py" in the terminal
 - You will be prompted for a playlist URL
 - Next you will be prompted for a destination path, press enter to create a new folder in the current working directory.
 - Messages will be displayed showing the progress of the download (working on adding more specific descriptions for Exceptional cases)